 should be set to "eml-physical"

-#1 Updated by Dan Higgins almost 19 years ago
+#1 Updated by Dan Higgins about 19 years ago

 Concerning Item#1: The use of words to describe delimiters seemss apppropriate